kaspernj/scoundrel/javascript/README.md

 ## Chaining proxy calls

-You can chain method calls on the same proxy and only `await` once (the last call's result is returned):
+You can chain method calls on the same proxy and only `await` once (the last call's raw result is returned).
+The chain returns the final method result directly, so helpers like `__serialize()` are not available on the chain itself.
+Chaining is only ergonomic when intermediate calls return the original object (or another object that still supports the next method), because the chain replays calls on the same reference.

 ```js
 const result = await array